 The Recreational Complex (RecPlex) is equipped with weight rooms, saunas, indoor basketball and tennis courts, racquet ball courts and a 25 meter pool.
-The RecPlex membership requires a \$50 annual fee.
-A special faculty shower and locker room is available where a limited number of lockers can be rented for an additional fee.
-Faculty members may purchase spouse, civil union partner and/or family memberships.
+The RecPlex membership requires an annual fee, currently set at \$50 per year.
+Faculty members may purchase spouse, civil union or partner and/or family memberships.
+Shower and locker room facilities will be made available.